-Receive 3.25% p.a. for 5 years providing the FTSE 100 Index is higher than 75% of its starting level on each annual anniversary date.
-On maturity you will receive the return of your initial investment.
+Receive 1.8% each quarter (7.2% p.a.) for 6 years providing the FTSE 100 Index is higher than 80% of its starting level on each quarterly observation date.
+On maturity you will receive the return of your initial investment, provided the FTSE 100 hasn't fallen by more than 40%.